 Low levels of GABA have been linked to anxiety, irritability, and trouble sleeping – all the things that make your mood feel like it’s stuck in a spin cycle.
 Supplementing with GABA may help restore that sense of inner balance by slowing the mental overdrive and easing nervous system tension.

 Some research suggests that GABA can promote relaxation within an hour of taking it, especially when combined with other calming compounds like L-theanine.
-So if your mind’s racing but you’re exhausted, this one’s worth looking into.
+So, if your mind’s racing but you’re exhausted, this one’s worth looking into.

 3. Saffron

-No, saffron isn’t just a fancy spice for risotto.
+Saffron isn’t just a fancy spice for risotto.
 This golden-red thread has been used for centuries in traditional medicine, but modern studies are now backing up what ancient healers already knew – saffron can help lift your mood when you’re feeling low.

 How?
 Saffron appears to influence key neurotransmitters like serotonin and dopamine, which play a huge role in regulating mood and motivation.
 A 2021 meta-analysis even found that saffron supplements were as effective as certain antidepressant medications for mild to moderate depression, but without the gnarly side effects.